hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 Our calculator app is now complete!
 Play around with it using different numbers and operations to see that it covers all cases.

+Our calculator app is now complete!
+Play around with it using different numbers and operations to see that it covers all cases.

 End